P99

 Request that FUNC is to be called at initialization time with priority NR.

 The mechanism that ensures this feature is relatively fragile.
-You should in particular ensure that the compilation unit that contains p99_init_main (or This works by initializing a bunch of // ***** file module1.h
+You should in particular ensure that the compilation unit that contains p99_init_main (or main if you intercept main) see all such calls to P99_INIT_FUNCTION_DECLARE that are used by the program.

 // always include this immediately before, even several times